Skip to content

 npx devall mcp setup

-This will:
+This command will:

 • Build the MCP server

-• Configure Claude Desktop automatically
+• Detect Claude Desktop and/or Claude Code

-• Add DevAll to your Claude Desktop settings
+• Add DevAll to your client settings

-1. Start the DevAll dashboard:
+Then start the DevAll dashboard:

 Terminal window